 - Psychotic presentation in young people aged 14-18 (Insight Team remit)

-Referrals will generally only be accepted where a child is registered with a Calderdale or Kirklees district GP or remains the responsibility of Kirklees and Calderdale District under responsible commissioning guidance.
+Referrals will generally only be accepted where a child is registered with a Kirklees district GP or remains the responsibility of Kirklees district under responsible commissioning guidance.

 The service will also provide an urgent mental health response to children and young people visiting within the geographical boundary.

-From July 2016 all routine referrals into the specialist CAMH service for children and young people in Calderdale and Kirklees will only be taken from the following providers:
+Referrals into the specialist CAMH service for children and young people in Kirklees are taken from the following providers: